The Definitive On-Page Optimization Guide

-Companies waste both time and money on large scale SEO efforts for websites that have not been properly optimized.
+Companies waste both time and money on large scale SEO efforts for websites that have not been properly optimized -- which is why we put together this on-page SEO guide.
 You can throw large budgets at link building and content marketing but if the on-page optimization is not up to par then the website will never reach its full potential in the search engine results.

 Our on-page optimization guide will show you what impacts the on-page grade of your website and what the best practices are.
 For this guide we will be referencing the nonprofit marketing page of our website.
 The following are the most important on-page factors that need to be addressed prior to starting any search engine optimization campaign.

 SEO Friendly URL

 The URL for each page should always include the targeted keyword whenever possible.
 URL structures that contain lengthy drawn out descriptions with numbers and characters are not SEO friendly at all.
 Keep your URL’s short and use your keyword.
 In the example below you can see that we have a very SEO friendly URL for this page.

 Outbound links to relevant high authority websites can help your content rank higher in the search engine results.
 On the example page we link out to Google’s nonprofit grant page, which has very impressive metrics.
 The domain authority (DA) of the page is the highest rating of 100, while the page authority (PA) is 89.
 The page rank of that link is also a 6, which is strong as well.
 All together this is a very relevant outbound link as it relates 100% to the page content and has great authority.